 Why Onboarding is an Issue You Can’t Afford to Ignore

 Why Onboarding is an Issue You Can't Afford to Ignore

 An effective & results-driven onboarding process is more than a cheerful “welcome aboard.”
 It’s a comprehensive plan that can become a real asset to your organization.
 An onboarding process not only helps your physicians succeed.
-It can increase retention, decrease ramp-up time and improve productivity.
-Creating a results-based process for new physicians requires you understand the challenges of onboarding, address them effectively, and then measure the results of your efforts.
+It can increase retention, decrease ramp-up time, and improve productivity.
+Creating a results-based process for new physicians requires you to understand the challenges of onboarding, address them effectively, and then measure the results of your efforts.
 Below is a section of one of our white papers discussing why onboarding is an issue you can’t afford to ignore.

+Why Onboarding is an Issue You Can’t Afford to Ignore